Residential tenancy agreements

 Standard tenancy agreement form

-Fair Trading NSW provides a standard tenancy agreement as a fillable PDF.
+NSW Fair Trading provides a standard tenancy agreement as a fillable PDF.

-This is because every tenancy agreement must contain the standard terms that cannot be changed or removed, and certain terms must not be included in an agreement.
+Every tenancy agreement must contain the standard terms that cannot be changed or removed, and certain terms must not be included in an agreement.

 Get help from NSW Fair Trading